hnryjmes/programming-in-scala/README.md

 ### 3 Next Steps in Scala

 "When you complete this chapter, you should have enough knowledge to enable you to start writing useful scripts in Scala."

+Step 7.
+Parameterize arrays with types

+"You parameterize an instance with values by passing objects to a constructor in parentheses."

+"Scala doesn't technically have operator overloading, because it doesn't actually have operators in the traditional sense."

+"Arrays are simply instances of classes like any other class in Scala."

+"Scala achieves a conceptual simplicity by treating everything, from arrays to expressions, as objects with methods."

+Step 8.
+Use lists

+"One of the big ideas of the functional style of programming is that methods should not have side effects."

+"Applying this functional philosophy to the world of objects means making objects immutable."

+"Cons prepends a new element to the beginning of an existing list and returns the resulting list."

+Step 9.
+Use tuples

+Step 10.
+Use sets and maps

+Step 11.
+Learn to recognize the functional style

+"If the code contains no vars at all - i.e., it contains only vals - it is probably in a functional style."

+Step 12.
+Read lines from a file

+### 4 Classes and Objects